apache/solr-operator/README.md

 This is due to a bug in Kubernetes where `portName` and `targetPort` must match for services.

 - Support for `etcd`/`zetcd` deployments has been removed.
   The section for a Zookeeper cluster Spec `SolrCloud.spec.zookeeperRef.provided.zookeeper` has been **DEPRECATED**.
   The same fields (except for the deprecated `persistentVolumeClaimSpec` option) are now available under `SolrCloud.spec.zookeeperRef.provided`.

+- Data Storage options have been expanded, and moved from their old locations.
+  - `SolrCloud.spec.dataPvcSpec` has been **DEPRECATED**.
+    Please instead use the following instead: `SolrCloud.spec.dataStorage.persistent.pvcTemplate.spec=<spec>`
+  - `SolrCloud.spec.backupRestoreVolume` has been **DEPRECATED**.
+    Please instead use the following instead: `SolrCloud.spec.dataStorage.backupRestoreOptions.Volume=<volume-source>`

 #### v0.2.6
 - The solr-operator argument `--ingressBaseDomain` has been **DEPRECATED**.